Obarun/66/doc/66-frontend.md

 # The frontend service file

-The [s6](https://skarnet.org/software/s6) programs use different files.
-It is quite complex to understand and manage the relationship between all those files.
-If you're interested in the details you should read [the documentation for the s6 servicedir](https://skarnet.org/software/s6/servicedir.html) and also about [classic](https://skarnet.org/software/s6/servicedir.html) and [module](66-module-creation.html) services.
-The frontend service file of `66` program allows you to deal with all these different services in a centralized manner and in one single location.
+A supervised service is, under the hood, made of several different files whose relationships can be complex to understand and manage.
+The frontend service file of the `66` program lets you describe all the different kinds of services — such as [classic](#type) and [module](66-module-creation.html) services — in a centralized manner and in one single location, and `66` generates everything its native supervision needs from it.

 By default `66` program expects to find service files in `%%service_system%%` and `%%service_adm%%` for root user, `%%service_system%%/user` and `%%service_adm%%/user` for regular accounts.
 For regular accounts, `$HOME/%%service_user%%` will take priority over the previous ones.
 Although this can be changed at compile time by passing the `-D system-service-dir=DIR`, `-D sysadmin-service-dir=DIR` and `-D user-service-dir=DIR` option to `meson setup`.